NGIOproject/PMTutorial/README.md

-# ISC19 Persistent Memory Programming
+# SC19 Practical Persistent Memory Programming
-This repository contains the slides and exercises for the ISC19 tutorial on persistent memory programming.
+This repository contains the slides and exercises for the SC19 tutorial on practical  persistent memory programming.

 This contains material contributed from a number of authors and organsations, including: